Section 1: Name:

 Section 2: Duties of Officers:

-A. Chair of the Board.
-The Chair shall serve as the chief elected officer of the Chamber of Commerce and shall preside at all meetings of the membership, Board of Directors, and Executive Committee.
+A. Chair of the Board/President: The Chair shall serve as the chief elected officer of the Chamber of Commerce and shall preside at all meetings of the membership, Board of Directors, and Executive Committee.
 The Chair shall, with advice and counsel of the Vice-Chair, determine all committees, select all committee leaders, and assist in the selection of committee personnel, all subject to the approval of the Board of Directors.
+At the conclusion of term, if the chair/president is rolling off the board then he or she will have an honorary position on the board serving in ex officio capacity.

 B. Vice-Chair: The duties of the Vice-Chair shall be such as their titles by general usage would indicate, and such as required by law as well as those that may be assigned by the Chair and Board of Directors.
 They will also have under their immediate jurisdiction all committees pertaining to their general duties.